bytefish/bytefish.de/blog/executing_git_commands_dotnet.md

     }
 }
 ```

+And then we can use the `System.Diagnostics.Process` class to execute the `git` executable and return
+the results:

 ```csharp
 // Licensed under the MIT license.
 See LICENSE file in the project root for full license information.